eschen42/YieldBasedAssetRatio/README.md

 # Disclaimer

 Arthur Eschenlauer is not a financial advisor.
-This material is not investment advice, a solicitation, or a recommendation to buy or sell any security or investment product; it has been provided only for purposes of academic investigation.
+This material is not investment advice, a solicitation, or a recommendation to buy or sell any security or investment product; it has been provided only for purposes of academic investigation, and it has not been reviewed or endorsed by financial professionals.